Knowledgeability Clarity of Response Politeness

-Question: I am a father of a beautiful 2 and 1/2 Year old girl.
-Without being too proud, she is extremely well spoken and seems to be advanced in comprehension as well.
+Question: I am the father of a beautiful 2 and 1/2-Year-old girl.
+Without being too proud, she is extremely well-spoken and seems to be advanced in comprehension as well.
 She has been a very mellow child until a few weeks ago, which is what I am leading up to.

-We have a routine of bath, story time, and rocking that we’ve done since birth, but suddenly she started this screaming and it’s becoming very frustrating as to what is the right thing to do.
+We have a routine of bath, storytime, and rocks that we’ve done since birth, but suddenly she started this screaming and it’s becoming very frustrating as to what is the right thing to do.
 She also has been doing the same thing at 3 or 4 in the morning and when she wakes up for the day.
-Also, she recently started crying when my wife drops her off at day care (only twice a week) which again, has been fine up until recently.
+Also, she recently started crying when my wife drops her off at daycare (only twice a week) which again, has been fine up until recently.

 Sorry for the lengthy description, but I wondered if you had any suggestions.

 It sounds like you may need to adjust your perspective of your daughter.
 She is obviously advanced and rocking her to sleep is something which works well with babies and toddlers.
 Most preschoolers are not as impressed with rocking.
 You said it is not working and what I would like you to learn is to take your cues from her.
 If it isn’t working then STOP.

 The routine of bathing is a good place to start.
 A bath before bedtime will actually bring down the body temperature.
 No one sleeps well when they are too warm.
 Check to see if she is being dressed in an outfit that does not allow her room to wiggle or is too hot.
 Also, is there a reason she is still in a crib?